Childhood Obesity Epidemic

-The most recent episode of Health Matters looks at the obesity problem among young people.
+The below episode of Health Matters looks at the obesity problem among young people.
 Health Matters is a joint project between Doylestown Health and the Central Bucks School project.
 The show's panel includes pediatrician William Moore, DO, certified school nurse Carol Klein, RN, BSN, MEd and nutritionist Kristin Morrow, RD, LDN, CDE.

 Childhood obesity is hurting the next generation and jeopardizing their future health.
 Children and adolescents who are obese are likely to be obese as adults.
 Childhood obesity is particularly troubling because the extra pounds often start children on the path to health problems that were once only experienced by adults, such as diabetes, high blood pressure and high cholesterol.